Eligibility and fees

 you were not able to live in the UK at the start of the 3 year period because of health reasons or travel restrictions

 you were told to leave the UK during the 3 years but this decision was later overturned

 If the Home Office receives your application on 20 June 2022, but you left the UK on 10 June 2019 and returned to the UK on 25 June 2019, you will not qualify.
 You’ll need to wait until 24 June 2022 to apply.

 The date the Home Office receives your application depends on how you apply.
 If you apply online, your application will be received on the same day.
 It will take longer if you apply by post.

 You’ll usually get a decision within 6 months - some applications can take longer.

 Your child is usually automatically a British citizen if they were born in the UK and their other parent was a British citizen.

 If your partner has died

 You cannot apply for citizenship as the partner of a British citizen if your partner has died.
-Check if you’re eligible another way - for example if you have indefinite leave to remain in the UK or permanent residence status.
+Check if you’re eligible another way - for example if you have indefinite leave to remain in the UK.